Distribution of the values of the derivative of the Dirichlet $L$-functions at its $a$-points: Concluding remarks

 \section{Concluding remarks}

 We believe that we can extend our result to higher derivatives of $L(s,\chi)$.
 The $a$-points of an $L$-function $L(s)$ are the roots of the equation $L(s) = a$.
-We refer to Steuding book \cite[chapter 7]{19} for some results about $a$-points of some $L$-functions from the Selberg class.
-Therefore, it is an interesting question to extend Theorem \ref{theorem} to other classes of Dirichlet $L$-functions (automorphic $L$-functions or the Selberg class with some further conditions) and its higher derivatives and torefine the error term in Theorem \ref{theorem} under the Riemann hypothesis.
-These problems will be considered in a sequel to this article.
+We refer to Steuding book \cite[chapter 7]{21} for some results about $a$-points of $L$-functions from the Selberg class.
+Therefore, it is an interesting question to extend Theorem \ref{theorem} to other classes of Dirichlet $L$-functions (the Selberg class with some further conditions) and its higher derivatives and to refine the error term in Theorem \ref{theorem} under the Riemann hypothesis.
+These problems will be considered in a sequel to this article.\\

+{\bf Acknowledgement.} We are thankful to the anonymous referee for his/her valuable suggestions which helped us to improve the paper.